fractal-analytics-platform/fractal-server/tests/data/example_server_startup/README.md

 ```
 poetry run ./startup.sh
 ```
-to startup a server instance with configuration as in `.fractal_server.env`.
+to startup a server instance.